Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

-\textbf{Categorization of performance predictors:} According to whether the performance predictors are retrained for updating during the process of NAS, the performance predictors can be divided into online and offline predictors.
+\textbf{Literature examples based on the categorization:} According to whether the performance predictors are retrained for updating during the process of NAS, the performance predictors can be divided into online and offline predictors.

 For the offline predictor, the architecture-performance pairs have been completely collected before training the predictors.
-Note that the architecture set $\mathcal{A}^t$ of offline performance predictor is not sampled from the searched architecture $\mathcal{A}^s$.
+Note that the architecture set $\mathcal{A}^{EEM}$ of offline performance predictor is not sampled from the searched architecture $\mathcal{A}^s$.
 Once the predictors begin to work, there will be no new sample added to the training set.
 Many works employ this way to train the predictors owing to its simplicity.
-For example, Wen \textit{et al.}~\cite{wen2020neural} directly trained a small number of the architectures to train a GCN model.
-The model was utilized to rapidly predict the performance of searched architectures.
+For example, Wen \textit{et al.}~\cite{wen2020neural} directly trained a small number of the architectures to train a GCN model as the performance predictor.
 However, the performance of offline predictors largely relies on the quality of the collected data.
 If the quality is poor, the predictor may also result in poor performance.
 Furthermore, once new samples are added to the dataset, the offline predictor has to be retrained, which makes the offline predictor inflexible.